 The following videos illustrate how to review the degree audit, plan courses, and make registration changes in myOTC.

 The following videos provide overviews of frequently used myOTC resources including OTC email, Canvas, and OneDrive.

 How do I know how my courses will transfer to another college or university?

-OTC is accredited by the Higher Learning Commission (hlcommission.org), a regional accreditation agency recognized by the U.S. Department of Education.
+OTC is accredited by the Higher Learning Commission (hlcommission.org), an accreditation agency recognized by the U.S. Department of Education.
 Therefore, most general education classes can be transferred to other similarly accredited institutions.

 Our current accreditation status can be viewed here.

 To determine how your course will transfer, contact the transfer institution.
 Transfer equivalences may be included at the links below.